What Identity Really Is (Beyond Beliefs & Roles)

 Genetics, prenatal environment, nervous system development and early relational dynamics all influence how the brain and body organise themselves.
 Neural pathways begin forming while the nervous system develops during gestation.
 These early imprints continue evolving after birth through sensory experience, relationships and environment.

 These early imprints are not simply personality traits.
-These are deeper organising tendencies that shape how personality, behaviour and perception emerge across life.
+They are deeper organising tendencies that shape how personality, behaviour and perception emerge across life.

 This does not mean identity is predetermined or fixed.
 But it does suggest that human development does not begin from a completely blank slate.